Area of a Square Calculator FAQs

 What is the formula for the area of a square?

-How do I calculate the area of a square from the side length?
+How do I calculate square area from the side length?

 How do I calculate square area from the diagonal?